-- 4. Other Catholic children with a Certificate of Catholic Practice. - 5.
-Other Catholic children (see note 3). - 6.
-Other 'looked after' and previously 'looked after' children (see note 2). - 7.
-Catechumens and members of an Eastern Christian Church (see notes 4 & 5). - 8.
-Children of other Christian denominations whose membership is evidenced by a certificate of baptism or a letter from a minister of religion (see note 6). - 9.
-Children of other faiths whose membership is evidenced by a religious leader (see note 7). - 10.
+- 5. Catechumens and members of an Eastern Christian Church.
+(See notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion.
+(See note 6) - 7.
+Children of other faiths whose membership is evidenced by a religious leader.
+(See note 7) - 8.
 Any other children.